GFNJ Foster Guidelines

 Here are our guidelines to make it an easy journey:

-Please keep the dog’s racing name or a close variation of it, since the adopter will likely change it.
+Please keep the dog’s racing or kennel name (or a close variation of it), since the adopter will likely change it.

 All greyhounds, especially dogs fresh from the track, do much better if they are allowed to sleep on a dog bed on the floor in your bedroom at night.
 Greyhounds are accustomed to sleeping with their "packs" and can become anxious if left by themselves at night.
 They should not sleep in your bed.

 Do not allow your foster on the furniture, he shouldn’t have to unlearn bad habits when he’s adopted.

 Muzzle your foster for at least the first three days he is in your home.
 Greys can be very stressed in a new environment, and when stressed they can react.
 Muzzles help keep everyone safe during the transition period.

 Muzzles must be used when turning your foster out in a fenced yard with your own dogs.
 If you don’t want to muzzle your own dogs, then your foster dog must be turned out separately.
 If your foster is riding in the car with other dogs, all dogs must be muzzled.